 To be able to step in and provide an animal in need with the blessings and security of necessary care at Black Beauty, a sanctuary with suitable habitat and experienced caregivers, is a testament to the wonderful support that we receive that enables us and our affiliates to operate a world-class sanctuary and work on policy initiatives that prevent situations like this one from occurring in the first place.
 But this deplorable situation is not unique, and it says something especially sad about humankind.
 Thousands of Americans are keeping dangerous wild animals as pets, animals that simply ought not to be in private hands.
 To do so is cruel and unfair to the animals involved, and ultimately, it places the animals and the communities in which they reside at great risk.
 We continue to see it in Texas and other states whose laws and enforcement structures do not effectively address what is a rampant problem across the country.
 It produces tragic outcomes for people and animals, and it’s just wrong.

-The Lone Star state is a particular problem in this regard, and astonishingly, after India (where tigers mostly live in the wild), Texas is estimated to have the second-largest tiger population in the world.
+With dozens of dangerous incidents involving big cats, including the deaths of two children, the Lone Star state has a particular problem.
 State lawmakers are considering legislation (SB 641/HB 1268) to better regulate and control private ownership of tigers and other wild animals.
 Among other things, the measure protects neighborhoods, law enforcement and first responders from encountering a similar situation and would contain a grandfather clause requiring current owners to comply with certain conditions, such as carrying liability insurance.

 More significantly, we expect the Big Cat Public Safety Act to be reintroduced soon in the U.S. Congress.
 It’s a measure to address the plight of thousands of wild animals kept privately as pets or languishing in substandard and unaccredited zoos, and prevent future ownership of big cats by unqualified and unprepared individuals.
 Its provisions would establish proper exemptions for qualified parties, and is a levelheaded approach to an animal welfare and public safety threat that has, unfortunately, grown worse in recent years.
 We badly need a national framework to bring the trade in wild animals under firm regulatory control.